10+ Things to Do Near Fenway Park and Back Bay During Your Trip to Boston

 Panopticon Gallery

-If you prefer photographs to painting, then perhaps a visit to the Panopticon Gallery is for you.
-One of the earliest fine art photograph galleries in the entire country, it houses a great collection of beautiful works of art that you can purchase or simply walk through and enjoy.
+One of the earliest fine art photography galleries in the country, it houses a remarkable collection of beautiful works of art that you can purchase or just admire and enjoy.
 A visit here is a nice complement to the MFA or the Gardner.

 Kenmore Square

-The home of a nearby T stop, Kenmore Square is also the heart of a lively community filled with students, restaurants, bars, and shops.
 Here you’ll find everything from the renowned Eastern Standard to local favorite Cornwall’s pub.
-There’s also a bookstore, a few boutique shops, and plenty of chain restaurants for those looking to save money for souvenirs.
+There’s also a bookstore, a few boutique shops and plenty of chain restaurants for those looking to save money for souvenirs.

 Boston Symphony Orchestra